 Email images showcase the fun offerings at the store and run the gamut from photos of window displays to photos of merchandise to photos of Kasmer herself.
 Since Polka Dot Parlor is all about self-expression, it was important for Kasmer to carry that through to her marketing as she established her brand voice.

 Growing an email list

 Kasmer continues to grow her subscriber list.
-Not only does she collect email addresses in-store, but her website has an email sign-up form.
+Not only does she collect email addresses in-store, but her website has an email sign-up form. email marketing tool products or services email deliverability boutique owners target audience stores email potential customers.
 She has also experimented with new ways to build her list, like attending off-site events and handing out business cards and postcards that direct people to her website and sign-up form.
 Her efforts have paid off: Polka Dot Parlor recently surpassed 500 email addresses.

 Kasmer is now entering her second year in business with a strong marketing strategy.
 Her contact list is growing, and her emails are giving her a platform to promote her business while encouraging customers to be their most authentic selves.